 Wander around massive tanks full of beautiful corals, a rescued green sea turtle and several species of shark, and enjoy the Abbott Oceanarium where you can watch Pacific white-sided dolphins and beluga whales, both from above and below water.

 NB: If you're visiting the Shedd Aquarium, we'd recommend buying a Go City pass - it also covers the Field Museum next door as well as the Skydeck and 360 Chicago observation decks (all included on this list!).
 The Aquarium is only included on the All Inclusive Go City pass, not the Explorer pass, and you need to pre book a free arrival time slot on the Go City app.
-You could also check out our blog about getting the most out of a one day Go City pass.
+For more ideas about a full day's itinerary, check out our blog about getting the most out of your one day Go City pass.

 4. Get your culture fix at the Art Institute

 Up there with the Louvre, the Uffizi, London's National Gallery and the Met, the Chicago Art Institute is one of the world's great galleries and has a fabulous collection of famous masterpieces.
 Featuring work by Warhol, Picasso, Monet, Seurat, Pissarro, Manet, Matisse, Pollock, here is where you can see Nighthawks by Edward Hopper, American Gothic by Grant Wood and Seurat’s A Sunday Afternoon on the Island of La Grande Jatte.